silverstripe/silverstripe-framework/docs/en/reference/partial-caching.md

 ## Aggregates

 Often you want to invalidate a cache when any in a set of objects change, or when the objects in a relationship change.
-To help do this, SilverStripe 2.4 also introduces the concept of Aggregates.
+To help do this, SilverStripe introduces the concept of Aggregates.
 These calculate and return SQL aggregates on sets of `[api:DataObject]`s - the most useful for us being the Max aggregate.

 For example, if we have a menu, we want that menu to update whenever _any_ page is edited, but would like to cache it